1

 Is it hard to get hired by DEA?

 Getting hired by the DEA can be competitive due to strict requirements, including a background check, drug test, and physical fitness standards.
-Candidates often need relevant education, law enforcement experience, or specialized skills, and the hiring process can be lengthy and rigorous.
+Candidates often need relevant education, law enforcement experience, or specialized skills, and the application process can be lengthy and rigorous.

 Does the DEA work for the government?